• Home

 Their notion of danger is distorted

-At times they get very scared when there is no danger at all, and confident when they are facing peril.
+At times they get scared when there is no danger at all, and confident when they are facing peril.
 They might be scared of mice but love playing with gluttonous wolves.

 Beware of false prophets, who come to you in sheep’s clothing, but inwardly they are ravenous wolves” (Matt.
 7:15).